Appraisily/no-mas-multas/README.md

 9. Track your appeal success rate through the statistics dashboard

 ## Key Components

+### Theme System
+A comprehensive theme management system with multiple options:
+- Light mode for bright environments
+- Dark mode for reduced eye strain and low-light environments
+- System preference detection for automatic switching
+- Persistent theme preferences saved to cookies
+- Mobile-optimized interface for theme switching
+- Accessible design with proper color contrast in both themes

 ### Legal Argument Generator
 Access a database of legally sound arguments tailored to specific violation types.
 Each argument includes: